nmdickson/GCfit/README.md

 # GCfit

-## Fitting of static equilibrium globular cluster models
+## Equilibrium Globular Cluster Models and Fitting

-Python package enabling the generalized fitting of distribution function based lowered isothermal ([LIMEPY](https://github.com/mgieles/limepy)) models to various observational Globular Cluster data products, via a parallelized sampling suite.
+`gcfit` is a Python package enabling the creation of distribution-function based lowered isothermal ([LIMEPY](https://github.com/mgieles/limepy)) models, representing globular cluster (GC) systems, and the generalized fitting of these models to various observational GC data products, via a parallelized sampling suite.

 ## Documentation